 Eggs, milk, and peanuts are the most common causes of food allergies in children.

 Any food allergy can cause a severe reaction in a highly allergic person.

 About 1 in 13 children and 1 in 10 adults have food allergies.

 Food allergies have increased in children in the U.S. in recent years.

 Most children "outgrow" their allergies to egg and milk.
 But allergies to peanuts, tree nuts, and shellfish may be lifelong.

 What are the symptoms of food allergies?

-Allergic symptoms may begin within minutes to an hour after eating the food.
-Symptoms can be different for each?person.
+Allergic symptoms may begin a few minutes to an hour after eating the food.
+Symptoms can be different for each person.
 Symptoms may include: